fremontmj/serverless-stack/www/docs/advanced/cross-stack-references.md

 }
 ```

+For an example of how to do this in typescript: https://docs.serverless-stack.com/constructs/Api#sharing-an-api-across-stacks

 Behind the scenes, the table name is exported as an output of `StackA`.
 If you head over to your AWS CloudFormation console and look at `StackA`'s outputs, you should see an output with:

 - The key prefixed with `ExportsOutput`.
 Something like `ExportsOutputRefMyTableCD79AAA0A1504A18`.